-GNS 530W and GNS 530AW
+GNS 430W and GNS 430AW

-The GNS 530W and GNS 530AW include all of the features of the GPS 500W, and also include an IFR certified airborne VHF communications transceiver and IFR certified airborne VOR/Localizer and Glideslope receivers.
-This multi-purpose unit is available with either a 10-watt (GNS 530W) or 16-watt (GNS 530AW) Com transceiver.
-References to the GNS 530W also include the GNS 530AW.
+The GNS 430W and GNS 430AW include all of the features of the GPS 420W/420AW, and also include IFR certified airborne VOR/Localizer and Glideslope receivers.
+This multipurpose unit is available with either a 10-watt (GNS 430W) or 16-watt (GNS 430AW) Com transmitter.
+Since the only difference between these two units is the power of the communications transmitter, references to the GNS 430W will also include the GNS 430 AW.